 - This is a competition for upper-level students only.
 1Ls cannot compete in this competition, although they are encouraged to participate as witnesses.

-The final two teams will compete at the Law School in the Moot Courtroom, subject to CDC guidelines.
+The final two teams will compete at the Law School in the Moot Courtroom.

 2000 H Street, NW